 The Minister of Conservation and the Minister for Primary Industries have endorsed the appointment of Steve Bennett as a recreational fishers’ representative on the Forum.
 Mr Bennett is the current secretary of the Green Island Fishing Club as well as … Continue reading

-Any recommendations that the government accept will then be required to go through the relevant statutory process before implementation.
+Any recommendations made in the report that are accepted by the Government will be required to go through the appropriate statutory processes and associated opportunities for further consultation and public input before implementation.

 Forum Chair, Maree Baker-Galloway says there has been enormous public interest in this process and she looks forward to the Government’s consideration of the recommendations.

 “This is such an important issue to so many people.
 The Forum and the staff that supported them should be proud of their efforts, and the outcome.
 I will be watching with interest to see how the efforts of the public, Forum and project team are utilised by the Government.”

 The report can be viewed on the Forum’s website

 The Executive Summary contains all the key recommendations.

 Copies will also be available for viewing at local council offices and main public libraries throughout the region.